jpmelos/fdintercept/README.md

 ## CLI arguments

-fdintercept accepts the following CLI arguments.
+fdintercept accepts the following CLI arguments:

+- `--conf`: Path to a configuration file.
+This has the highest precedence over all other configuration sources.
+If relative, this is relative to the current working directory.
-- `--stdin-log`: Filename of the log file that will record stdin traffic. if relative, this is relative to the current working directory.
+- `--stdin-log`: Filename of the log file that will record stdin traffic.
+If relative, this is relative to the current working directory.
 Default:
   `stdin.log`.
-- `--stdout-log`: Filename of the log file that will record stdout traffic. if relative, this is relative to the current working directory.
+- `--stdout-log`: Filename of the log file that will record stdout traffic.
+If relative, this is relative to the current working directory.
 Default:
   `stdout.log`.
-- `--stderr-log`: Filename of the log file that will record stderr traffic. if relative, this is relative to the current working directory.
+- `--stderr-log`: Filename of the log file that will record stderr traffic.
+If relative, this is relative to the current working directory.
 Default:
   `stderr.log`.
 - After `--`: the target command to be wrapped by fdintercept.